aws-amplify/amplify-swift/CONTRIBUTING.md

 For a brief history and our ethos/design philosophy around the Amplify project please refer to this [document](/ETHOS.md).

+## Semantic versioning

+We follow [semantic versioning](https://semver.org/) for our releases.

+### Semantic versioning and enumeration cases

+When Amplify adds a new enumeration value, we will publish a new **minor** version of the library.

+Applications that evaluate all members of an enumeration using a `switch` statement can add a `default` case to prevent new cases from causing compile warnings or errors.

 ## Getting Started

 To get started with the Amplify Library for Swift, first make sure you have Xcode 13.4 or later installed.